 Duo Mobile is a simple 2FA app that lets you secure your accounts with two-step verification and also uses push notification authentication to facilitate one-tap login authorization.
 If you’re on the Apple ecosystem, you even get one-tap login functionality on your Apple Watch.

 Tokens generated on Duo Mobile are time-based, so you can access them even when you’re offline.
 It supports a wide range of popular websites, and you can add entries for them in just a few steps.
 As part of the recent update release, the app also received a bunch of UI changes, which makes the app more user-friendly and provides some customization options.

-Besides, Duo Mobile lets you use biometric or passcodes to lock down your app and prevent unauthorized access.
+Besides, Duo Mobile lets you use biometrics or passcodes to lock down your app and prevent unauthorized access.

-Additionally, it offers the ability to back up and restore functionality, which gives you the ability to back up your accounts and security tokens from your present device and restore them to a new device.
+Additionally, it offers the ability to back up and restore functionality, which allows you to back up your accounts and security tokens from your current device and restore them to a new device.

 7. Obsidian ∇